Kenji-Jones/PlayJack_ESP8266/README.md

 - color and speed of LEDs can be changed from the wifi portal
 - tested 135m two way communication using pcb trace antennas
 - 70m of communication was reached in Shibuya, Tokyo on a friday night.
+- 40m of reliable two way communication in Shibuya

 This is a proof of concept using: